-In order to connect two or more Vacuum Grippers at the same time on an e-Series robot, you must have a coupling (GRP-ES-CPL-062) for the transmission of power and communication signals, a dual gripper adapter plate (AGC-APL-159-002) to mechanically mount the Vacuum Grippers on the robot arm, and an M8 splitter (ACC-SPLIT-M8-2.1).
+In order to connect two or more Vacuum Grippers at the same time on an e-Series robot, you must have a coupling, for each Vacuum Gripper, (GRP-ES-CPL-062) for the transmission of power and communication signals, a dual gripper adapter plate (AGC-APL-159-002) to mechanically mount the Vacuum Grippers on the robot arm, and an M8 splitter (ACC-SPLIT-M8-2.1).
 Please refer to the Spare Parts, Kits and Accessories section for more details.